Creamy peanut butter buckeye balls dipped in chocolate. This easy no-bake candy is a peanut butter lover’s dream come true!

 I was first introduced to buckeyes when I moved to Ohio 6 years ago.
 They are sold everywhere there!
 My favorite ice cream shop (Mr. Freeze) had the BEST buckeye sundae.
 My life was changed for the better.

-Over the years I’ve made a few buckeye desserts like my buckeye brownies and buckeye bark, but I just realized I never posted the classic recipe.
+Over the years I’ve made a few buckeye desserts like my buckeye brownies and chocolate cupcakes with peanut butter frosting, but I just realized I never posted the classic recipe.
 It’s basically peanut butter balls dipped in chocolate.
 I mean, how could you go wrong!

 What is a Buckeye Candy?